-- 1. Check Enable Log Upload Server. - 2.
-Input Log Server IP and Log Server Port. - 3.
-Click Test to test settings. - 4.
+- 1. Check Enable Log Upload Server. - Check Enable Encrypted Transmission.
+Make sure you have installed the certificate in Certificate Management. - 3.
+Input Log Server IP and Log Server Port. - 4.
+Click Test to test settings. - 5.
 Install certificates.
 Client certificate and CA certificate are required. - Client Certificate - (1) Click Create button to create the certificate request.
 Fill in the required information in the popup window. - (2) Click Download to download the certificate request and submit it to the trusted certificate authority for signature. - (3) Install the signed certificate to the device. - CA Certificate Install the CA certificate to the device.